Jrenzet/BankBuddy/README.md

 - Users can run their own projections
 - Application will provide organized reports and visuals to show to financial institutions

+## User Stories

+- As a user, I want to be able to add new projects (requiring debt) to a debt projection, allowing me to see how payments on this potential new debt will impact my future cash flows, and how these payments will change at different interest rates.
+- As a user, I want to be able to view a list of my existing debt, with each loan displaying the date it was funded, the date it will mature, interest rate & term, initial loan amount, and amount remaining to be paid.
+- As a user, I want to be able to store information from past financial statements.
+- As a user, I want the system to use stored information to automatically generate a projection of my future cash flows, while giving me the ability to modify aspects of this projection.
+- As a user, I want to be able to create a visualization/report of my business’s current financial health and any projections I create for potential new debt.